University of Tyumen: Overview

 The UTMN campus includes classrooms, research centers, and laboratories.
-The main territory of the UT campus is located in the city of Tyumen.
-The student residences are located here as well.
 The Acting Rector of the UTMN (since April 2020) is Ivan Romanchuk.
-The University has more than 100 student associations.

 Within the Tempus Project, the International Center of Inclusive Education has been established.
 Equipment for persons with special needs was purchased with grant funds.
 The engineer of the International Competence Center of Inclusive Education developed the electronic textbook for blind people – SEEALL.
 The device enables obtaining writing skills and reading Braille, as well as sending text and audio messages from one module to another.

 The development of international activity of the UTMN is based on cooperation with international partners in research, education, and cultural spheres.
 In 2016, the University had 84 cooperation agreements with international higher education institutions and organizations, seven of which were the world's leading universities featured in the Top 200 according to the international THE, QS and ARWU rankings.
-The result of the cooperation was joint events at an international level and implementation of research and educational projects.

 The University holds 4 international summer schools: